 a.
-Place ground speed lever (GSL) (A) in PARK.
+Place GSL (A) in PARK.
 The engine can be running.

 If the GSL is NOT in PARK, swivelling the operator's station may damage the GSL cable.

 - b.
 Pull up on knob (B) and hold to release latch (C) at the base of the steering column. - c.
 Turn the steering wheel counterclockwise to pivot the operator's station clockwise 180° until the pin engages the latch to secure the operator's station in the new position.